valazio195/ShowMeTheMoney-QCHack-IBM-Challenge/README.md

 I included my mathematical analysis of the gates in "Ternary Grover gate analysis.pdf", which shows how to implement all the Ternary 1-qutrit permutative gates with just the 0->1 pulse and the 1->2 pulse from the qiskit textbook (Accessing Higher Energy States chapter).
 This was later used to actually implement these gates as pulse schedules by utilizing the 0->1 and 0->2 pi pulses.
 This is included in the "qutrit permutative gate" jupyter notebook.

 The ternary superposition gate, or S gate was another gate that's used in the ternary Grover's algorithm that we wanted to synthesize.
-Although we couldn't test it and it's highly unlikely that it will yield us the desired result, we tried to make it by applying the pi/2 rotation to the qutrit in the x direction and performing Ra abi experiment to it.
+Although we couldn't test it and it's highly unlikely that it will yield us the desired result, we tried to make it by applying the pi/2 rotation to the qutrit in the x direction and performing Rabi experiment to it.
 We attempted to find the approximate amplitude of the pulse needed to rotate the qutrit around the z-axis.
 This is shown in the jupyter notebook "ternary superposition gate".

 Working document for this project, with further outlines and rough notes: https://docs.google.com/document/d/1Zy9Lxo0mVYq2J1ukN5AREstCB512FrNiPokVhSTMgJI/edit